-Running Facebook advertising in the run-up to an election is one of the most basic of campaign tactics but one that many campaigns still get horribly wrong.
-Here we are going to go over the how-to of getting your first FB campaign up and running.
+Running Facebook advertising in the run-up to an election is one of the most basic of campaign tactics, but it's often a tactic that many campaigns still get wrong.
+Here we're going to share with you the basic steps of getting your first Facebook campaign up and running.

 First though, let’s take a look at why you might do this.
-The main reason for running an ad campaign is to get your message out there to your voters.
-For this, FB is still the best way of reaching people because it has the greatest reach among potential voters and it can be targeted very specifically by geography and voter demographics.
-The other reason we would always recommend FB as a starting point for social media ads is that it is really easy to use and, once you are set up you can push out ads very quickly in response to changing campaign issues.
+The main reason for running an ad campaign is to get your campaign message out to your voters.
+Facebook is still the best way of reaching people because it has the greatest reach among potential voters and it can be targeted very specifically by voter locations, demographics and interests.
+The other reason we always recommend FB as a starting point for social media ads is that it is really easy to use and, once you are set up you can push out ads very quickly in response to changing campaign issues.

-Firstly, you will need a FB account and, ideally, a FB page and website for your campaign.
+Firstly, you will need to set up a Facebook page for your campaign and, ideally, a website for your campaign.

 You will need a budget and a credit card.
-It is best to set yourself a monthly budget and do not go over this.
+It is best practice to set a monthly budget for your Facebook advertising.

-You will need some image resources, whether that is your campaign photo, a profile picture or some other images that you use.
-There are image size recommendations for FB ads, usually 1200X628 pixels, ie, a landscape type image.
+You will need some creative assets; campaign photos, a profile picture, other images that you use for your campaign or even a video.
+The image size recommendations for FB ads are 1200X628 pixels, i.e. a landscape image.

 Building the perfect audience

-In setting up Facebook ads, an essential part of the process is the building of your Facebook Audiences.
-These are simple groups of Facebook users that you can create through a number of means.
-If you are in any doubt as to whether you should bother with Audiences you can stop thinking that now and understand that they are important for you to be successful with ads and they provide rigor to your ad-building process as a whole.
+An essential part of setting up Facebook ads is building your Facebook Custom audiences.
+These are simple groups of Facebook users that you can create through a number of ways.
+Don't ever be doubtful as to whether you should bother building your Audiences, as they are important for you to be successful with ads and they provide rigor to your ad-building process as a whole.

-For campaigns, there are probably three sources for you in starting to build these audiences.
+There are three prominent sources for you to start building these audiences: